Bill/Bill.github.io/_posts/2017-05-25-these-are-not-the-k-combinators-you-are-looking-for.markdown

 comments: true
 date: 2017-05-25 13:57:46+00:00
 layout: post
-title: Object#returning Is Not a K-Combinator
+title: These Are Not the K Combinators You Are Looking For
 categories:
 - Ruby
 - Functional Programming